MS Mustai Karim

 Ashore travel and excursion options include:

-• Uglich - walking tour, visiting Kremlin, Church of St Dmitry on the Blood, and Transfiguration Cathedral
+• Uglich - walking tour, visiting the Kremlin, Church of St Dmitry on the Blood, and Transfiguration Cathedral

 • Yaroslavl - city tour by bus, visiting an outdoor market (shopping), Church of St Elijah the Prophet, Church of St. Nicholas the Wonderworker, Art Gallery tour